LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Pipedrive + LinkedIn

-Besides creating auto-synchronization, LeadsBridge lets you connect Pipedrive to LinkedIn through LeadsBridge to run LinkedIn campaigns from Pipedrive and enrich your CRM data simultaneously.
+Connecting Pipedrive to LinkedIn through LeadsBridge helps you run LinkedIn campaigns from Pipedrive and feed data into your CRM.

 This integration enables you to manage sales flows, track customers’ journeys, and even automatically define triggers to publish LinkedIn posts.